 Preparing Teachers for Licensure

-Students completing a secondary education major receive licensure in grades 5–12 in an academic discipline or K–12 in music (instrumental and vocal) or world languages.
+Students completing a secondary education major receive licensure in grades 5–12 in an academic discipline.
 In addition to professional education curriculum, requirements include a specific set of courses in an academic concentration to complete a major.

 High School Preparation